ABAtanasov/GalerkinSparseGrids.jl/README.md

 ### Coefficient Vectors

-It is best to work directly with vectors of coefficients rather than dictionary or tree-like structures, as this way the differentiation operators are sparse matrices that can multiply the vectors with very good performance.
+It is best to work directly with vectors of coefficients rather than dictionary or tree-like structures when defining differentiation operators.
+This way, derivatives are represented by sparse matrices that can act on the coefficient vectors with very fast performance.
+This is ideal for time evolution.

-For this reason we have `vhier_coefficients_DG` and `vsparse_coefficients_DG` methods that work exactly the same as their non-vector relatives, but return a coefficient vector instead of a dictionary.
+For this reason we have the `vhier_coefficients_DG` and `vsparse_coefficients_DG` methods that work exactly the same as their non-vector relatives, but return a coefficient vector instead of a dictionary.

 We can convert between vectors and appropriate dictionaries as follows (for k = 3, l = (5,5) or n=5):